Karlsruher SC: From 2007

 KSC secured the 2007 2.
 Bundesliga title with three games left in the season by way of a 1–0 victory over SpVgg Unterhaching on 29 April, combined with a draw by second-placed Hansa Rostock on 30 April.
 KSC maintained its dominance over the course of the season, playing 14 matches (nine wins, five draws) before suffering their first loss of the campaign at the hands of Erzgebirge Aue.
-They are the first team in the history of the single-division 2.
+They became the first team in the history of the single-division 2.
 Bundesliga to occupy the top spot throughout the whole season.

 In their return season to the Bundesliga in 2007–08 they finished 11th, fading in the second half of the year after a strong start that saw them positioned in the qualifying places for European competition.
 The club continued to perform poorly in the 2008–09 season, ultimately finishing 17th and finding themselves relegated to the 2.
 Bundesliga once more.
 The club's two most recent campaigns there ended with 10th and 15th-place finishes.
 Karlsruhe finished second level as 16th and faced Jahn Regensburg with relegation play-offs.
 These teams draw with as 1–1 at Regensburg and as 2–2 at Karlsruhe.
 This meant Karlsruhe's relegation to third tier after 12 years according to away goal rule.

 The club successfully bounced back in 2012–13 when it won a championship in the 3.
 Liga and earned promotion back to the 2.
 Bundesliga.

 2014–15 would see the club come close to a return to the Bundesliga, a third-place finish would see them play a promotion play-off against Hamburg, and after a 1–1 draw in Hamburg in the first leg, KSC were seconds away from promotion, only for Hamburg to score an equaliser in the 90th minute to force extra time, where they would score a winning away goal late in the second half to secure their Bundesliga status for another season.

 In 2019, Karlsruhe won 4–1 against Preußen Münster on matchday 31, therefore returning to the 2.
 Bundesliga after a hiatus of two years.